DazedNConfused-/YahooWeatherREST/README.md

 ```

 - A `POST` request creates a new user account within the application.
 It
-  won't have any associated locations yet, they must be assigned calling
+  won't have any associated locations yet, they must be assigned by calling
   the corresponding API routes.
   - Attempts to add an already existing account (meaning, the username
     already exists in the database) will result in a `409 : CONFLICT`